The Best GMAT Practice Methods

 Skill is what makes you fast.

-Whatever streak lengths you shoot for, the key is to keep working on a category until you achieve your streak.
-So, for instance, if you were shooting for a streak of 15 medium Geometry questions and got 11 questions correct and then missed 1, you would start over at 0 and continue to shoot for your streak until you got 15 correct in a row.
+Whatever streak lengths you shoot for, the key is to keep working on a topic until you achieve your targets.
+For instance, let’s say you’re shooting for a streak of 15 medium Ratios questions.
+If you got 11 questions correct, and then missed 1, you would start over at 0.
+From there, you would continue to shoot for your streak until you got 15 correct in a row.

 TTP PRO TIP: